Skip to main content

 As it turns out, both.

 The National Institute on Aging disseminated research on loneliness and social isolation because of the health effects of alone time on older Americans’ health.
-Reporting on the role of genetics and socioeconomic status on the physiology and biology of loneliness, NIA reported on a recent Swedish study that looked at twins; the results suggest between 37 and 55% of how we experience solitude may be the result of our DNA.
+Reporting on the role of genetics and socioeconomic status on the physiology and biology of loneliness, NIA reported on a Swedish study which suggested that between 37 and 55% of how we experience solitude may be the result of our DNA.

 “Individuals who are not prone genetically to feeling lonely may, for example, suffer much less from social isolation, while others feel lonely even though they are surrounded and part of a rich social life,” according to Nancy Pedersen, Ph.D., a professor of genetic epidemiology at the Karolinska Institutet in Stockholm, Sweden.